-France says managers at French firm Spanghero were responsible for passing off horsemeat as beef.
+France accuses Spanghero heads for passing horsemeat as beef

 As France released its statement of Sunday, Britain said it would investigate claims that warnings about horsemeat entering the food chain were raised in 2011 but ignored

 Revelations that some beef dishes actually contained horsemeat has caused a scandal across Europe, leading to products being removed from sale and police investigations.

 It has also cast a spotlight on food labelling and the complex supply chain across the European Union trading bloc, damaging Europeans' confidence in the food on their plate and putting pressure on governments to explain lapses in quality control.

 An investigation into activities at meat-processing firm Spanghero has revealed "serious, specific and coherent" reasons to suspect it knowingly defrauded customers and consumers by selling them horsemeat labelled as beef, the government said.

 However, the firm's 330 workers were not to blame and would meet with Agriculture Minister Stephane Le Foll on Monday to determine how they would be paid until the plant, whose sanitary license has been revoked temporarily, could reopen.

 "The government distinguishes responsibility for what appears to be the actions of Spanghero's leaders from the work of its employees," ministers for agriculture and consumer affairs said in a joint statement.